 The employees who transfer over retain their terms and conditions of employment as were in place when they were employed by the transferor.
 The employees’ continuity of service is preserved, along with the various employment rights they may have accrued through length of service (such as unfair dismissal protection, and notice entitlements).

-As well as this fundamental principle of transferring employment including liabilities and rights, TUPE also has other specific requirements that place additional limitations on both transferors and transferees.
+As well as this fundamental principle of transferring employment including liabilities and rights, TUPE also has other specific requirements/places additional limitations on both transferors and transferees.

 Both parties are required to inform employees and their representatives about various elements of the transfer, and consult on any changes which may result from the transfer.
 TUPE also specifically protects employees from being dismissed or having their terms and conditions changed if this would be because of the transfer.